qgis/qwc2-demo-app/README.md

 ### Map projection configuration

-The map projection is configured in `config.json` by adjusting `projection` and `maxExtent`.
+The map projection is configured individually for each theme in `themesConfig.json` (see below).
-You can look up the max extent for a specific projection at [spatialreference.org](http://www.spatialreference.org/ref/epsg/).
 Remember to register the projection you wish to use in `js/appConfig.js`.
 Note that the leaflet backend currently does not support projections other than `EPSG:3857`.